Nameless Rumia's Wiki

 • 4chan (p4chan) - The front page of 4chan.

-• @4chan on Twitter - You might find server stuff, but it's mostly Nishimura being confusing.
+• @4chan on Twitter - You might find server stuff, but it's mostly just barely legible garbage.

 • @moot on Twitter - The founder.
-He doesn't post much, so you have to dig deep.
+He doesn't really like to write.

-• 4chan Blog on Tumblr - The 4chan blog and status checker hasn't been updated in years.
+• 4chan Blog (Alt) on Tumblr - Note that 4chan's status checker has been broken for years.

-• 4stats - This website gathers statistics on 4chan using its API.
-See also: Flag Analysis.
+• 4stats - A website that gathers 4chan board statistics though its API.

-• 4chan on Archive Team - They usually have the most comprehensive list of 4chan archive sites.
+• 4chan on Archive Team - This usually has the most comprehensive list of 4chan archives.

 "WELCOME" (October 1, 2003).
 4chan.